-Michael Elliott - 47 Recalibrating educators' expectations on students and student learning in the era of generative AI: a self-reflection on the vital role of a dialogue with students Dr Margherita de Candia
+Michael Elliott

+- 47 Adjusting educators'

+expectations in the era of

+Generative AI: why dialogue

+with students is crucial

+Dr Margherita de Candia

 WELCOME

 Matthew Tolley

 Chair of the InForm

 Editorial Board

 From the editorial board...

 Issue 23 of InForm continues from the 2023 InForm Conference, 'The changing nature and expectations of students in a changing world: transforming and being transformed', which was hosted by the University of Bristol on 3 June.